Functional inequalities and random walks on increasing subsets of the hypercube: Proof of Theorem

-where $c>0$ is a universal constant (we can take $c=0.5$).
-It is easy to check that the theorem holds for $n=1$.
+where $c>0$ is a universal constant (we may take $c=0.5$).
+It is easy to verify that the theorem holds for $n=1$.
 Let $n\ge 2$, and suppose the statement of the theorem holds when $n$ is replaced by $n-1$.
-Using Lemma~\ref{lem:Dirichlet forms} to split the Dirichlet form of the original function to two restricted functions:
+Applying~\cref{lem:Dirichlet forms2} to split the Dirichlet form of the original function into two restricted functions:

 By inductive assumption, we have

 Thus our goal is to show that